aurule/roll-it/docs/systems/shadowrun.md

 !> If you're using 5e, the teamwork option isn't useful to you, since teamwork in that system raises the max successes instead of adding dice.

 For some extended tests, what really matters is how many rolls it takes to get to a total number of successes.
-The `until` option lets you set that threshold, and cap the maximum tries with the `rolls` option.
+The `until` option lets you set that threshold, and you can cap the maximum tries with the `rolls` option.

 ## `/shadowrun`